mdn/content/files/en-us/web/css/system-color/index.md

 The **`<system-color>`** [CSS](/en-US/docs/Web/CSS) [data type](/en-US/docs/Web/CSS/CSS_Types) usually reflects the default color choices used for the different parts of a web page.

 However, user agents can provide an accessibility feature called _forced colors mode_, in which colors are restricted into a user- and user agent-defined palette, overriding the author's choice of colors in certain properties.
 In forced colors mode, `<system-color>` exposes the chosen colors, so that the rest of the page can integrate with them.
+An example of forced colors mode is [high contrast mode on Windows](https://blogs.windows.com/msedgedev/2020/09/17/styling-for-windows-high-contrast-with-new-standards-for-forced-colors/).

 In forced colors mode, authors should use colors from the `<system-color>` type for all properties that are _not_ in the set of properties whose colors are overridden.
 This ensures that the page consistently uses the same color palette across all properties.